whl1729/note/computer/dp/gof/3_creational_patterns.md

     - A potential disadvantage of factory methods is that clients might have to subclass the Creator class just to create a particular ConcreteProduct object.
     - Provides hooks for subclasses.
     - Connects parallel class hierarchies.

+5. Related Patterns
+    - Abstract Factory is often implemented with factory methods.
+    - Factory methods are usually called within Template Methods.
+    - Prototypes don't require subclassing Creator.
+However, they often require an Initialize operation on the Product class.
+Creator uses Initialize to initialize the object.
+Factory Method doesn't require such an operation.

 ### 3.4 Prototype（原型）